 These 8 Stunning Google Maps Street View Images Will Make You Want to Visit Michigan Immediately

-Lake of the Clouds, located in Ontonagon, Mich, allows visitors the unique ability to see for miles around.
+Lake of the Clouds, located in Ontonagon, allows visitors the unique ability to see for miles around.
 This Northern Michigan treasure is a favorite for hikers because of it's beautiful views and untouched landscapes.

 The Detroit Riverwalk spans 5 ½ miles, from the Ambassador Bridge to Gabriel Richard Park, just east of the Belle Isle Bridge.
 Visitors often walk along the river and enjoy the sights and sounds of downtown Detroit.